SarthakChandurkar/QoR-Predictor/README.md

 # QoR Predictor

-A machine learning-based Quality of Results (QoR) predictor for estimating **delay** in digital circuit designs during logic synthesis, developed as part of the CS533 ML for EDA course.
-The project leverages the ABC synthesis tool and a custom deep learning model, **ABColabX**, to predict QoR metrics (primarily delay) for a given design and synthesis recipe, enabling rapid design space exploration without running computationally expensive synthesis.
+A machine learning-based Quality of Results (QoR) predictor for estimating **delay** in digital circuit designs during logic synthesis.
+The project leverages the ABC synthesis tool and a custom deep learning model, to predict QoR metrics (primarily delay) for a given design and synthesis recipe, enabling rapid design space exploration without running computationally expensive synthesis.

 ## Project Overview

 The **QoR Predictor** is designed to estimate the delay of a digital circuit design based on its And-Inverter Graph (AIG) structure and a synthesis recipe.
 The project includes:
 - **Data Generation**: Generating labeled datasets by synthesizing designs with various recipes using the ABC tool.
 - **Recipe Optimization**: Exploring standard, random, semi-random handcrafted, and simulated annealing-based synthesis recipes to optimize QoR.
-- **ML Model (ABColabX)**: A custom end-to-end deep learning model that combines a **Graph Encoder** (based on GraphSAGE), a **Recipe Encoder** (using Transformer layers), and a **Cross-Attention Fusion** module to predict delay.
+- **ML Model**: A custom end-to-end deep learning model that combines a **Graph Encoder** (based on GraphSAGE), a **Recipe Encoder** (using Transformer layers), and a **Cross-Attention Fusion** module to predict delay.
 - **Fine-Tuning**: Adapting the model to new, unseen designs by retraining on a small set of synthesis recipes.

 The project uses **Python** (for ML model development and data processing), **C++** (for performance-critical tasks), and **Shell** scripts (for automation).
 It is built on top of the **OpenABC-D** dataset framework and integrates with the **Yosys-ABC** synthesis tool.